UCI-Networking-Group/BehaVR/Adversary/ReadMe.md

 ## Getting Started
-To navigate to the `Adversary` folder inside the `BehaVR` repository using the command line, you would use the following commands:
+To navigate to the `Adversary` folder inside the `BehaVR` repository using the command line, you would use the following command:

 ```console
 $ cd Adversary